 From showing more skin to be allowed to finally wear trousers, this was a time for women to experiment.

-Even in this year, new trends and fashions are always adorning out catwalks, yet it’s the styles of the last century that remains a staple for women everywhere.
+Even this year, new trends and fashions are always adorning out catwalks, yet it’s the styles of the last century that remain a staple for women everywhere.
 With eyelash extensions the biggest hot trend of this decade, who knows what will be the must-have look in another decade?

 Find out more:-